BMG-Esports/gjallarhorn/README.md

-# `Stream Toolkit`
+# `Gjallarhorn`

-Stream Toolkit is a tool for Brawlhalla community tournament runners to generate properly formatted JSON for Twitch overlays.
+Gjallarhorn is a tool for Brawlhalla community tournament runners to generate properly formatted JSON for Twitch overlays.
 This supports overlays for Game, Players, Queue, Ticker, Casters, and Lower Thirds.
 It pulls data from start.gg as well as Brawlhalla's Stats API.